 The recycling process

-All the waste in your recycling bin (yellow lid) is sorting at a materials recycling facility in Brisbane.
+Your recycle bin (yellow lid) is serviced fortnightly.
+All the waste is sorted at a materials recycling facility in Brisbane.
 Some of the material is baled and exported for further recycling and manufacturing.
 Placing non-recyclable waste in the recycling bin can cause a lower grade product to be produced in the manufacturing process or the waste can be rejected and landfilled.

 How to maintain an uncontaminated recycling bin: